stacks-network/docs/_browser/browser-introduction.md

 <tbody>
 <tr>
     <td>Home</td>
     <td>Takes you to the initial page.
 This page contains a list of the available applications.
-You can also find available applications at the <a href="https://app.co/blockstack" target="\_blank">App.co</a> site.</td>
   </tr>
   <tr>
     <td>IDs</td>